Ridgefield Memorial High School: Extracurricular activities

 The school's publications are The Crown monthly newspaper, the Serendipity literary and arts magazine and Epilogue yearbook.

 The Marching Royals Marching Band, under the direction of K-12 Music Supervisor Matt Tracey and high school band director is the largest Group I marching band in the state of New Jersey.
 The band participates annually in the NCAA Men's college basketball tournament "Coaches vs. Cancer" at Madison Square Garden and at the NCAA Men's college basketball tournament "Legends Classic" at the IZOD center in the Meadowlands sports complex.
 The band has performed for Michael Jordan's basketball classic (also held at Madison Square Garden).
 In 2009, the Marching Royals were the Grand National Marching champion at the Orlando All-star music festival.

-The Ridgefield Choirs are led by Tom Voorhis.
+The Ridgefield Choirs are led by Brett Gray.

 The Academic Decathlon team has consistently gone to the state competition for the past 14 years, and has received awards and medals, including in the 2002–03 season, which saw them represent New Jersey in the National Finals in Phoenix, Arizona.

 Athletics

 The Ridgefield Memorial High School Royals participate in the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Prior to the realignment that took effect in 2010, Ridgefield was a member of the Bergen County Scholastic League (BCSL).
 With 387 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+The school's co-op team with Cliffside Park High School was classified by the NJSIAA as Group V North for football for 2024–2026, which included schools with 1,317 to 5,409 students.

 The school has 22 varsity sports programs.
 Interscholastic sports offered at the school include: